KresimirSecan/TestingFramework/README.md

 ---
 ## Test Execution Guide
-**First, we need to set up and run the WebFarma app locally.
+**First we need to set up and run the WebFarma app locally, how to do that we can see [here](https://github.com/KresimirSecan/WebFarma/blob/master/README.md)**
-How to do that we can see [here](https://github.com/KresimirSecan/WebFarma/blob/master/README.md)** **To run the TestingFramework you can just follow the steps:**
+**Then to run the TestingFramework you can just follow the steps:**

 1. **Clone the repository**:
    ```sh